alonsooteroseminario/book-booking-service/README.md

 1. It's easy to get started with if you are familiar with typescript already.
 2. It has a fast development speed.
 3. It follows the MVC project structure.
-4. It has an easy integration with other modules like MongoDB or Swagger in this case.
+4. It has an easy integration with other modules like MongoDB, Server-Static or Swagger in this case.

 ## Enviroment variables